 In Virginia, there is no set age at which the court allows the opinion of the child to control its ruling.
 Virginia Code § 20-124.3, the best interest of the child statute, lays out the factors the court must consider when making a decision regarding custody and/or visitation.
 Virginia Code § 20-124.3 (8); states that the reasonable preference of the child, if the court deems the child to be of reasonable intelligence, understanding, age, and experience is relevant to the court’s decision.
 It is important to remember that the testimony of the child is just one factor, out of 10, that the court must consider when making a custody and/or visitation determination.

-If you want to call your child as a witness, or the other parent has decided to call the child as a witness, the judge may decide to interview the child.
+If you want to call your child as a witness in a Virginia family court dispute, or the other parent has decided to call for their child’s testimony, the judge may decide to interview the child.
 The judge may choose to conduct the interview with the child “in camera,” which means outside the hearing of the parties to the case or their attorneys (this generally takes places in judge’s chambers).
 If the judge decides to conduct an “in camera” interview then he/she has to follow the requirements of Virginia Code § 20-124.2:1.
 That statute requires that the judge shall prepare a record of the interview and the record shall be made a part of the court’s record of the case unless the judge decides that in doing so, it would endanger the safety of the child.
 Usually, the record is prepared by having a court reporter present for the interview.
 If guardian ad litem (“GAL”) was appointed to represent the child, the guardian would be present for the interview.
 A guardian ad litem will also give the court a recommendation about whether such an interview is appropriate, or if the evidence can be obtained through another method.

 A guardian ad litem is an attorney who has taken special training who is being assigned to represent the best interest of your children.
 The GAL, at the end of the case, will make a recommendation on who the best parent is and what they believe is in the best interest of the children.
 It is fair to say that the court puts a lot of weight on what the GAL recommends.
 You can read more about the role of the GAL here.